Unlock your economic potential

 Is economics hard?

 Unsure about studying economics?
-Professor Eric Smith, Director of Student Recruitment in the Department of Economics at Essex, offers insights into the challenges and rewards of the studying economics at university.
+Professor Eric Smith, Director of Student Recruitment in the Department of Economics at Essex, talks about the challenge and rewards of studying economics.
 With years of experience guiding students, Eric provides valuable advice on what to expect.

-There are several factors which determine how hard you may find an economics degree.
+Several factors impact how hard an economics degree is.
 They include:

 • Your mathematical background: A strong foundation in mathematics, particularly calculus and statistics, is helpful.